frisnit/delayplayer/README.md

 Playout
 -------
-> An Icecast server operating in relay mode maintains a number of streams endpoint for each station and timezone.
-Each of these connects to an instance of a lightweight server ('streamer') that streams the timestamped chunks from the appropriate point in the past.
+> An Icecast server operating in relay mode (config file icecast_minimal.xml) maintains a number of streams endpoint for each station and timezone.
+Each of these connects to an instance of a lightweight server ('streamer') that streams the timestamped chunks from the appropriate point in the past (on port 2345 in this example).
 This process is started by cron (start_streamer.sh) so that it's restarted automatically if it drops out (which it does occasionally).
 You'll need to compile streamer.c on your system to create the 'streamer' binary.